Next Norwich Manager Odds: Swans Loss Piles More Pressure On Beleaguered Manning

 The 42-year-old has plenty of experience coaching in the top flight, having managed at Bournemouth and, most recently, Wolves.

-O'Neil has been waiting patiently to make the step back into management, and is the 10/11 favourite with betting apps for the Carrow Road vacancy.
+O'Neil has been waiting patiently to make the step back into management, and is just 8/5 with betting apps for the Carrow Road vacancy.

 Next Norwich City Manager Odds: